 In Jordan’s Azraq refugee camp, Syrian teachers and fellow refugees Shadi Zahed and Muteeb Hamdan are making their students’ dreams of higher education a reality.

-Relief International is the only provider of education inside Jordan’s Za’atari and Azraq refugee camps.
+Relief International is one of the leading providers of education inside Jordan’s Za’atari and Azraq refugee camps.
 Our signature project is a year-long prep course for the Tawjihi, the final exam students are required to take to graduate from high school.

 The Changemakers of Azraq Camp+ READ MORE